JoeRepo1/HFT/README.md

 The project demonstrates a hybrid trading system that integrates extensible algorithmic strategies, dynamically selecting and blending their outputs based on real-time market conditions.

 ## Disclaimer
-This is a demonstration project intended for educational purposes and is not suitable for production deployment.
+This is demonstration code and is probably not suitable for production deployment.
 Market data and exchange connectivity are represented by placeholder functions.

 ## Trading App
 - **Strategies**: